dentonescu/cv-samples/wifiequ/linux/ARCHITECTURE.md

 ## Extensibility ideas

-- Extend the libmicrohttpd router with `/api/v1/stats` plus the SSE stream so more clients can tap the ring buffer.
 - Expose the ring buffer over Server-Sent Events and add basic auth for remote viewers.
 - Enforce API-key validation in the HTTP façade once configuration wiring is ready.
 - Persist configuration samples so scans can be replayed offline.